TylerJThompson/15-466-f20-base1/README.md

 The goal is to get the stars without touching the mines.
 Use the left and right arrow keys to move side to side and the up arrow key for a short jump.
 However, the most important key is the space bar, which switches gravity.
 Gravity can be switched while in the air.

 Sources: I created all sprite assets myself using Photopea (honestly not the best way to make sprites, I wouldn't suggest it).
 Any code I used is referenced by in-line comments.
 The only things I used that were more than a few (usually edited) lines from StackOverlow or the like was data_path.cpp and data_path.hpp.
-THese files are from the 2019 game 1 base code and were provided by Jim McCann as part of the assets reading.
+These files are from the 2019 game 1 base code and were provided by Jim McCann as part of the assets reading.

 This game was built with [NEST](NEST.md).